siduction/sidu-manual/data/en/0315-part-lvm_en.md

    W -> writes changes to the drive
    ~~~

-   The command "W" writes the partitioning table.
+   The command **`W`** writes the partitioning table.
 If a mistake was made up to this point, the existing partitioning layout can be restored.
-For this purpose, enter the command "q" for *cfdisk* to exit without writing, and everything remains as it has been before.
+For this purpose, enter the command **`q`** for `cfdisk` to exit without writing, and everything remains as it has been before.

    If the volume group is to span more than one physical volume (disk), the above operation must be performed on each physical volume.